rpm-py-installer/rpm-py-installer/README.md

 ### Install directly without rpm-py-installer package

-If you want to install the Python binding module without `rpm-py-installer` package.
+If you want to install the Python binding without `rpm-py-installer` package.

 ```
 $ pip list